 Funding the school mini-bus which allows learners to participate in a range of extra-curricular activities and sporting competitions in the local area and beyond.
 Last year the mini-bus was used to transport learners from across the school to 14 off-site competitions, this year we hope to compete in even more.

-Employing a sports advocate in school to develop the schools extra-curricular sports programme, both at lunchtimes and out of school hours.
+Employing a sports advocate in school to develop the schools extra-curricular sports programme, both at lunchtimes and out of school hours, enrich quality first inclusive teaching and to further enhance the knowledge, skills and understanding of our teaching team..

 Achieving the School Games Award at the end of the academic year.